Healthy Prayer Plant (Maranta leuconeura) in medium, also known as Prayer Plant

 Process

-Divisions establish in 2-4 weeks with consistent moisture.
-Water cuttings root in 3-4 weeks before planting in soil.
+A practical check: divisions establish in 2-4 weeks with consistent moisture.
+In practice, water cuttings root in 3-4 weeks before planting in soil.

 Pitfalls

-Allowing divisions to dry out completely.
-Using tap water high in minerals causes brown tips.
+A practical check: allowing divisions to dry out completely.
+A practical check: using tap water high in minerals causes brown tips.

 💡